ru-bem/COExp33-The-Definitive-Performance-Mod/readme.md

 Each preset gives you different boosts depending of what you want.
 **REMEMBER TO USE THE OPTIMIZED SETTINGS**

-- **Lossless: +70%** - The closest possible to the vanilla graphics.
-You don't lose anything, this is basically free performance.
+- **🟰 Lossless: +70%** - The closest possible to the original.
+This is basically free performance and better graphics.
-- **Quality: +80%** - Keeps the high quality by making only small changes on visuals for performance.
+- **⚪ Quality: +80%** - Very high quality.
+Only small visual changes were made for performance.
-- **Balanced: 105%%** - Use this if you need more performance but still don't want to trade a lot of visuals for it.
+- **⚖️ Balanced: 105%%** - Same as quality but with little less quality lumen and shadows (basically).
-- **Performance: 127%** - Disables lumen and tweaks various visual aspects for a huge performance increase.
-Don't break anything.
+- **⏩ Performance: 127%** - A miracle.
+No lumen but you won't even notice.
+Huge performance increase.
-- **Potato: +201%** - For low end PCs.
+- **🥔 Potato: +201%** - For low end PCs.
 Total focus on performance.
-It's ugly but it's kinda playable (I guess...).
+Ugly but playable.
-- **Monstrosity: +261%** - Hell.
+- **💀 Monstrosity: +261%** - Hell.
 Broken visuals and unplayable devilishness.
-This costs your soul so it shouldn't be used at all.
+This costs your soul and shouldn't be used at all.
+- [NEW!]
+Steam Deck - Optimized for Steam Deck.
+[BETA]

 📷 *Check mod images for comparison*